 Speak With a Sedation Dentist Experienced in Treating Special Needs Children

-It is important that the dentist you choose for your child understands the child’s situation.
+The dentist you choose for your child must understand the child’s situation.
 The dentist should work with you and your child to protect the child’s dental health without compromising their emotional health.

 The Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.